-The summer period runs from July 10 - August 4, 2017.
+The summer period runs from July 9 - August 17, 2018.
 Each workshop spans five days of one week.
-Workshops run from 9 a.m. - 5 p.m., Mon-Fri, with an hour and a half lunch break.
+Workshops run from 9 a.m. - 5 p.m., Mon-Fri, with an hour lunch break.
 The Astronomy workshop requires overnight stay Mon - Fri, with supervised housing provided in the Seton Hall University dormitory buildings, alongside participants of other summer programs, overseen by graduate and undergraduate advisors.
 Learn more »

-Registration for the Summer 2017 season opens in March.
+Registration for the Summer 2018 season opens in March.
 Applicants must submit an online application form and personal statement no longer than one page detailing experience, interests, and background.
-Register now!

 Laboratory of Electrophysics and Atmospheric Plasmas (LEAP) in the Department of Physics, at Seton Hall University in South Orange, New Jersey.
 We are conveniently located 1.5 miles from the South Orange Train Station.